microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/oci/oci_terraform_ubuntu/_index.md

       ![Screenshot of OCI cloud console](./01.png)

  * After obtaining User OCID, navigate to [Compartments](https://cloud.oracle.com/identity/compartments).
-Click on the Tenancy name and find the OCID --then click on show.
-Copy the Comartment OCID to clipboard and paste it to the editor of choice..
+Click on the Tenancy name and find the OCID, then click on show.
+Copy the Compartment OCID to clipboard and paste it to the editor of choice..

     ![Screenshot of CompartmentID OCI cloud console](./02.png)